-Parent Helpers
+Parent Helpers are most welcome!

 If you can spare any time and would like to join us in school to help in any way, please let us know.
 It would be lovely if you could come and listen to readers or volunteer to help with trips.